-Hi today I would like to share with you experiment I did small experiment for checking improvement of operations in table with primary key that has UNIQUEIDENTIFIER (GUID) type and it is PRIMARY KEY in this table.
-I want to check what if PK will be CLUSTERED (by default) and what if PK will be NONCLUSTERED index.
-There is very common question on any job interview so, probably all of you already know the different between both index kinds.
-But I would explain that CLUSTERED index is sort physically and NONCLUSTERED is not.
-For both test tables I used 1 million rows and I measured INSERT and SELECT statements times.
-Below you can find test script.
-Script is very simple and collect data from SQL Statistics.
-If you like to reproduce this experiment please run every part finished with go statement 1 by 1 in order.
+Hi today I would like to share with you experiment I did small experiment for checking improvement of operations in table with primary key that has unique identifier (GUID) type and it is PRIMARY KEY in this table.
+I want to check if PK will be CLUSTERED (by default) and if PK will be NONCLUSTERED index.
+There is a pervasive question in any job interview, so probably all of you already know the difference between both index kinds.
+But I would explain that CLUSTERED index is sorted physically and the NONCLUSTERED is not.
+I used 1 million rows for both test tables and measured INSERT and SELECT statements times.
+Below you can find the test script.
+The script is straightforward and collects data from SQL Statistics.
+If you like to reproduce this experiment, please run every part finished with the go statement 1 by 1 in order.
 I hope TSQL code it is simple to understand.

 use tempdb go create table TestTableClustered ( ID uniqueidentifier not null, Number bigint not null identity(1,1), Stamp timestamp not null, constraint PK_TestTableClustered primary key clustered (ID) ) create nonclustered index IX_TestTableClustered on TestTableClustered (Number) create table TestTableNonClustered ( ID uniqueidentifier not null, Number bigint not null identity(1,1), Stamp timestamp not null, constraint PK_TestTableNonClustered primary key clustered (Number) ) create nonclustered index IX_TestTableNonClustered on TestTableNonClustered (ID) go declare @count int = 1000000 set statistics time on ;with n(n) as ( select 1 n union all select n+1 from n where n < @count ) insert into TestTableClustered(ID) select NEWID() from n option (maxrecursion 0) set statistics time off go declare @count int = 1000000 set statistics time on ;with n(n) as ( select 1 n union all select n+1 from n where n < @count ) insert into TestTableNonClustered(ID) select NEWID() from n option (maxrecursion 0) set statistics time off go set statistics time on select * from TestTableClustered order by Number set statistics time off go set statistics time on select * from TestTableNonClustered order by Number set statistics time off go drop index IX_TestTableClustered on TestTableClustered drop table TestTableClustered drop index IX_TestTableNonClustered on TestTableNonClustered drop table TestTableNonClustered go